astoreyai/ai_scientist/tutorials/06_multisite_trials/README.md

    - Early termination requires 90-day notice
 ```

-**✓ Checkpoint**: MOU signed by all 5 site PIs and institutional officials.
+**Checkpoint**: MOU signed by all 5 site PIs and institutional officials.

 ---